50% reduction in tunnel downtime through

 Additionally, several tutorials and an implementation plan were created to help understand how to use the application.

-New work environments
+New work environments UX/UI-centered onboarding to

 The process of generating a report for each incident consists of three steps derived from the software systems already implemented within the company.